CAEP Accountability Measures - Initial-Licensure Level

 MOUs/Partner Schools

 To ensure that partnerships are mutually beneficial and include mutually agreeable expectations for candidate entry, preparation and exit, Memoranda of Understanding are created in collaboration with each district to personalize the experiences for candidates and the schoolhouse.
 Additionally, each Memorandum of Understanding is developed to highlight the specific collaborative clinical components active within the district.
 The MOU remains in effect until or unless changes are needed by either party.
-The EPP has a total of twenty-one MOUs/partnerships.
+The EPP has a total of twenty-two MOUs/partnerships.

 Source:

-Grambling State University/Danielson Rubric
+Data Table - Grambling State University/Danielson Rubric – Initial

 1-Ineffective 2- Effective: Emerging 3 – Effective: Proficient 4 – Highly Effective